apache/camel/components/camel-rabbitmq/readme.txt

 The camel-rabbitmq component has both unit tests and integration tests.

 The integration tests requires a running RabbitMQ broker.
+All integration tests run docker container with RabbitMQ automatically.

+The integration tests with Qpid could be run via Maven (disabled by default):
+    mvn test -P qpid-itest

 The broker can be run via Docker: